Platypus on the EDGE

 – Localised extinction events which isolate populations and so fracturing genetic diversity

-– People originally thought they were a fake animal
+– Early European biologists originally thought they were a fake animal

-– Discoveries in platypus milk could solve the antibiotic crisis and help fight superbugs (news link here)
+– Discoveries in platypus milk could help fight superbugs (news link here)

-– Platypus young drink their mothers milk by licking it of their skin
+– Platypus young drink their mothers milk by licking it off their skin

-– Platypus can visit 2-3 burrows in one night
+– Platypuses can visit several burrows in one night

-– Platypus dive limit is around 2-3 minutes
+– Platypuses dive limit is around 2-3 minutes

 – Australia once sent a platypus to Wintson Churchill, however it died before getting there (link here)

-– Platypus have 10 sex chromosomes (5 pairs) – most mammals typically have just two (i.e. a single pair)
+– Platypuses have 10 sex chromosomes (5 pairs) – most mammals typically have just two (i.e. a single pair)

 – The platypus is the only living representative of its family and genus

-– They are older than dinosaurs and with the first fossil platypus relatives (Monotrematum sudamericanum) date back 61 millions years from Patagonia – showing how widespread they used to be (link here) and a one meter long relative (Obdurodon tharalkooschild) swam through freshwater pools in Australian forests about 5 to 15 million years ago
+– Their family is older than dinosaurs and with the first fossil platypus relatives (Monotrematum sudamericanum) date back 61 millions years from Patagonia – showing how widespread they used to be (link here) and a one meter long relative (Obdurodon tharalkooschild) swam through freshwater pools in Australian forests about 5 to 15 million years ago

 – Some Aboriginal dreamtime stories explain that the platypus resulting from the mating of a large water rat with a duck